 Current research suggests that Entyvio (vedolizumab) has an encouraging safety profile during pregnancy, with no consistent evidence linking it to significant congenital disabilities or adverse outcomes.
 However, more studies are needed to fully assess its safety.

-2. What is the initial dosing schedule for Entyvio?
+2. What is the initial Entyvio dosing schedule for optimal health outcomes?

 The initial dosing schedule includes two intravenous infusions at weeks 0 and 2, followed by either an infusion every 8 weeks or the use of the Entyvio Pen every two weeks.